Thrombophilia: Screening

 In the United Kingdom, professional guidelines give specific indications for thrombophilia testing.
 It is recommended that testing be done only after appropriate counseling, and hence the investigations are usually not performed at the time when thrombosis is diagnosed but at a later time.
 In particular situations, such as retinal vein thrombosis, testing is discouraged altogether because thrombophilia is not regarded as a major risk factor.
 In other rare conditions generally linked with hypercoagulability, such as cerebral venous thrombosis and portal vein thrombosis, there is insufficient data to state for certain whether thrombophilia screening is helpful, and decisions on thrombophilia screening in these conditions are therefore not regarded as evidence-based.
 If cost-effectiveness (quality-adjusted life years in return for expenditure) is taken as a guide, it is generally unclear whether thrombophilia investigations justify the often high cost, unless the testing is restricted to selected situations.

+In 2021, the American College of Chest Physicians offered one testing-related recommendation in its venous thromboembolism guidelines.
+They recommended to consider positive D-dimer in the decision to continue or discontinue anticoagulation.
+Positive D-dimer may suggest that the ongoing thrombotic tendency has not fully resolved.

+In 2023, the American Society of Hematology issued new guidelines for thrombophilia testing.
+One departure from their previous guidelines relates to patients with nonsurgical major transient risk factors; testing may be appropriate.
+Thrombophilia testing after venous thromboembolism(VTE) provoked by surgery, on the other hand, is not recommended, because the risk of recurrence is low.
+Some experts argue that unprovoked VTE requires indefinite (lifelong) anticoagulation and therefore performing thrombophilia testing will not affect management.
+Nearly all recommendations in the guidelines were based on "very low certainty" evidence.

 Recurrent miscarriage is an indication for thrombophilia screening, particularly antiphospholipid antibodies (anti-cardiolipin IgG and IgM, as well as lupus anticoagulant), factor V Leiden and prothrombin mutation, activated protein C resistance and a general assessment of coagulation through an investigation known as thromboelastography.

 Women who are planning to use oral contraceptives do not benefit from routine screening for thrombophilias, as the absolute risk of thrombotic events is low.
 If either the woman or a first-degree relative has had thrombosis, the risk of developing thrombosis is increased.
 Screening this selected group may be beneficial, but even when negative may still indicate residual risk.
 Professional guidelines therefore suggest that alternative forms of contraception be used rather than relying on screening.

 Thrombophilia screening in people with arterial thrombosis is generally regarded as unrewarding and is generally discouraged, except possibly for unusually young patients (especially when precipitated by smoking or use of estrogen-containing hormonal contraceptives) and those in whom revascularization, such as coronary arterial bypass, fails because of rapid occlusion of the graft.